 The architects appointed to the project were Gresley Abas Architects.
 The project is now complete, with the official opening held 9 July 2016.

 The City of Karratha is working hard to deliver new and improved infrastructure for our community.
-As we continue to grow, we have a number of major projects underway and in planning.
-In recent years, we have built and upgraded a range of important community facilities, including the Red Earth Arts Precinct, Dampier foreshore, Karratha Leisureplex, Wickham SES and 7 Mile Waste Facility and Dampier and Wickham Community Hubs with a focus on quality and value for money.
-To find out more about our current and future projects, please click below.
+As we continue to grow, a number of major projects are planned or underway.
+In recent years, we have built and upgraded a range of important community facilities, including the Red Earth Arts Precinct, Dampier foreshore, Karratha Leisureplex, Wickham SES, 7 Mile Waste Facility and Dampier and Wickham Community Hubs with a focus on quality and value for money.
+To find out more about our projects, please click below.

 Technical Services Specifications